Skip to main content

 Vulnerability types

-The following is a partial list of accepted values for the type parameter (this parameter also accepts custom tags defined using modification rules):
+The following is a partial list of accepted values for the types parameter (type in the deprecated version 1 of build-rules).
+This parameter also accepts custom tags defined using modification rules.

 • Authentication Bypass